Total (0 items)

 A lack of vitamin D can lead to soft, weak and deformed bones in children (rickets) and soft bones and bone pain in adults (osteomalacia).
 These conditions are becoming more common because of vitamin D deficiencies brought on by poor diet and/or insufficient sunlight.

-Which vitamins are right for you?
+Which vitamins are best for joints & bones?

 *Supplements should not be used as a replacement for a varied and balanced diet.
 Consult a GP or medical professional before taking supplements if you are pregnant, have a medical condition or are taking other medication.
 Refer to the product information before taking a supplement.